emericg/QmlMobileScanner/README.md

 QmlMobileScanner is a DEMO barcode & QR code scanner based on qzxing and zxing-cpp libraries to scan and generate barcodes, and zint to generate some extra formats.

+Qt 6.8+, Qt Multimedia (with ffmpeg backend) and CMake are needed.
+Qt 6.x "minor" versions are full of major breakages, it's just not feasible to support a matrix of different versions or build systems, sorry.

 Available backends:
 - QZXing / v3.3.0 + Qt6 port + many patches
 - zxing-cpp / v2.3.0 + custom QML integration